szaumoor/ZSTweaks/ZSTweaks/component_readme.md

 ### Make Produce Fire a much more effective spell (497)

 Produce Fire is not very effective for a 4th level spell.
 The only upside is that the damage it causes is predictable, it being 1 point per level plus 1d4, without any saving throw to take half.
 However, the damage is too low to be useful.
 This component improves the spell by simply allowing targets in the area of effect from being affected once per 2 seconds, effectively taking around 60 fire damage at druid level 20, if they remain in the area for the full duration.

+### Make Aura of Flaming Death increase fire resistance instead of setting it to 90% (515)

+Sel- explanatory.
+This will also prevent some nonsense like creatures immune to fire suddenly becoming no longer immune.
+If they cast it, such as fiends.

 ### Make Holy and Unholy Word more generally effective (539)